Lil-Noe/amy-compiler-lsp/README.md

 When the extension is installed, open the CS-320_Amy_LSP\amy-files folder at the root of the project to test it with amy files.

-Here are a few point to take care regarding the LSP use :
-- The files to test it on have to include the "amy-files" folder somewhere in their parents folders.
-- The "library" folder including Std.amy, List.amy and Option.amy has to be directly in the "amy-files" folder without any other subfolders in between.
-- The go to definition feature only works in the same file.
-This means the definition has to be in the same file as the variable for it to work.

 If changes are made to the compiler and LSP Server, here is the procedure to compress it to a .jar file and include it in the extension.
 1. First, open the lab06 folder and run "sbt reload clean assembly"
 2. Then go look for the .jar file at \target\scala-3.5.2\amyc-assembly-1.7.jar